JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ## Set the Kotlin Multiplatform Gradle plugin version

-To try out the SwiftPM import functionality, make sure that you are using the **%kotlinEapVersion%** version of the Kotlin Multiplatform Gradle plugin:
+To try out the SwiftPM import functionality, make sure that you are using the **%kotlinEapVersion%** version of the Kotlin Multiplatform Gradle plugin.
+Example for a `gradle/libs.versions.toml` file:

 ```text
 [versions]